suredone/qdone/README.md

 Global Options

-    --prefix string        Prefex to place at the front of each SQS queue name [default: qdone_]
-    --fail-suffix string   Suffix to append to each queue to generate fail queue name [default: _failed] --region string        AWS region for Queues [default: us-east-1]
+    --prefix string        Prefix to place at the front of each SQS queue name [default: qdone_] --fail-suffix string   Suffix to append to each queue to generate fail queue name [default: _failed] --region string        AWS region for Queues [default: us-east-1] -q, --quiet            Less verbose output suitible for production logging.
+Automatically set if stdout is not a tty.
     -V, --version          Show version number
     --help                 Print full help message.

 ### Enqueue Usage